 USD400,000,000 is stolen and a drug lord wants it back.
 The killed thief's brother is broken out of prison by a DEA bounty hunter to help find the money boat.
 The body count continues in Latin America.

-400 million dollars are hidden in a boat in some harbor in South America, hidden by Dani Servigo's brother.
-When his brother gets killed, Dani is a wanted man - by undercover DEA agent Cole Parker and also by Armor O'Malley, who is working for drug boss Loomis.
+Four hundred million dollars are hidden in a boat in some harbor in South America, hidden by Dani Servigo's brother.
+When his brother gets killed, Dani is a wanted man, by undercover D.E.A.
+Agent Cole Parker and also by Armor O'Malley, who is working for drug boss Loomis.
 Together, Servigo and Parker search for the boat.Written by

 Thomas Meyer <firstname.lastname@example.org>

 6 of 7 people found this review helpful.

 Was this review helpful to you?